hertzg/rtl_433_docker/README.md

 The `--device` or `-d` flag will share the host usb device to the container it will most likely be unusable by the host or any other containers.

-To use specifc version of `rtl_433` use the docker image tags described from the table later down
+To use a specific version of `rtl_433` use the docker image tags described from the table later down

 ```shell script